Skip to main content

 By Stephen C. Schultz

-This was one of those moments in time that bolsters your faith in humanity.
-It also provided an opportunity for me to evaluate what I would have done.
-Would I have stepped forward and helped this lady by purchasing her items for her?
-Do I pay attention to those around me, or am I too involved in my own thoughts and tasks?
-How often do we find ourselves in a situation like this to assist others in a kind and compassionate manner, quietly reaching out to total strangers in a time of need?
-May we all be on the lookout for that opportunity to “Pay it forward with kindness”.
+It was one of those moments that bolsters your faith in humanity.
+It also gave me an opportunity to reflect on what I would have done.
+Would I have stepped forward and helped this woman by purchasing her items?
+Do I pay attention to those around me, or am I too caught up in my own thoughts and tasks?
+How often do we find ourselves in situations like this—opportunities to pay it forward, offering kindness to total strangers in their time of need?

 Comments